-We have demonstrated that the very stringent requirements for the magnetic systems around the interaction region of an FCC-ee detector can be met with a system comprising final focus quadrupoles, screening solenoids and compensating solenoids.
-The emittance blow-up due to two interaction regions is computed to be 0.07 pm, which is less than 10% of the vertical emittance budget of the storage ring.
+We have demonstrated that the very stringent requirements for the magnetic systems around the IP of an FCC-ee detector can be met with a system comprising final focus quadrupoles, screening solenoid and compensating solenoid.
+The emittance blow-up due to two interaction regions is computed to be 0.11 pm, which is about 10% of our vertical emittance budget.
 Further improvements and a move to prototyping and technical design will follow.